armandmcqueen/ai-papers/notes/guided_anchoring.md

 - "With Guided Anchoring, we achieve 9.1% higher recall on MS COCO with 90% fewer anchors than the RPN baseline"

+- "As illustrated in Figure 4, regions like sky and ocean are excluded, while anchors concentrate densely around persons and surfboards.""

 - "We also adopt Guided Anchoring in Fast R-CNN, Faster R-CNN and RetinaNet, respectively improving the detection mAP by 2.2%, 2.7% and 1.2%."

 - "A fine-tuning schedule using GA-RPN proposals [...] can improve the performance of any trained models, e.g., it improves a fully converged Faster R-CNN model from 37.4% to 39.6%, in only 3 epochs."

 - "A uniform anchoring scheme [...] is not necessarily the optimal way to prepare the anchors.
-This scheme can lead to two difficulties: (1) A neat set of anchors of fixed aspect ratios has to be predefined for different problems.
+This scheme can lead to two difficulties:
+    - (1) A neat set of anchors of fixed aspect ratios has to be predefined for different problems.
 A wrong design may hamper the speed and accuracy of the detector.
-(2) To maintain a sufficiently high recall for proposals, a large number of anchors are needed, while most of them correspond to false candidates that are irrelevant to the object of interests.
+    - (2) To maintain a sufficiently high recall for proposals, a large number of anchors are needed, while most of them correspond to false candidates that are irrelevant to the object of interests.
 Meanwhile, large number of anchors can lead to significant computational cost especially when the pipeline involves a heavy classifier in the proposal stage"

 - "By predicting the scales and aspect ratios instead of fixing them based on a predefined list, our scheme handles tall or wide objects more effectively"